Welcome to CAN CAN CAR FINANCE LIMITED’s (“CCCF”) privacy notice.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Some of our external third parties are based outside the UK and the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the UK and the EEA.
+Whenever we transfer your personal data out of the UK and the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business interest and a need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.